CurveDocs/curve-resources/docs/multichain/crvusd.md

 <h1>Multi-Chain: Curve Stablecoin (crvUSD)</h1>

-crvUSD was first introduced in **May 2023** on the **Ethereum Blockchain**.
-At the time of writing, the stablecoin can only be minted on Ethereum mainnet.
+crvUSD was first introduced in May 2023 on the Ethereum blockchain.
+As of [specific date or period], this stablecoin can be minted exclusively on the Ethereum mainnet.

 [Understanding crvUSD](../crvusd/understanding-crvusd.md)